Eating for Abs

 Almonds are loaded with vitamin E, which is a powerful antioxidant.
 They are also rich in fibre, healthy fats, and magnesium, which is crucial for proper energy metabolism and blood sugar regulation.

 Consuming almonds can help you keep your blood sugar stable.
-Many people find that, by stabilizing their blood sugar, they are able to minimize food cravings and resist the urge to overeat.
+Many people find that, by stabilizing their blood sugar, they can minimize food cravings and resist the urge to overeat.
 This, in turn, helps them lose body fat and see more definition in their stomachs.

-Almonds are a great food to eat if you are working toward a flat stomach, just be sure to weigh or measure them first.
-They are quite calorie-dense and are easy to over consume.
+Almonds are a great food to eat if you are working toward a flat stomach, be sure to weigh or measure them first.
+They are quite calorie-dense and are easy to over-consume.

-Apples contain a good amount of fibre, but they also contain a lot of water.
+Apples contain a fair amount of fibre, but they also have a lot of water.
 This combination allows you to feel fuller longer and reduces your chances of overeating.

 One study found that women who ate three apples per day saw more weight loss than other women in the study who ate oat cookies three times per day (overall calorie consumption between the two groups was the same).
 The women who ate apples also had lower blood glucose levels.

 If you are currently reaching for a carb-rich snack like cookies or crackers during the day, try trading it for an apple instead.

 Berries -- strawberries, blueberries, boysenberries, raspberries, etc. -- are another great, fibre-loaded fruit to add to your diet if you want to lose fat and gain visible abs.